 JPA - Architecture

 Java Persistence API is a source to store business entities as relational entities.
-It shows how to define a Plain Oriented Java Object (POJO) as an entity and how to manage entities with relations.
+It shows how to define a PLAIN OLD JAVA OBJECT (POJO) as an entity and how to manage entities with relations.

 Class Level Architecture